 - Raising awareness about the importance of community outreach and the inclusion of diverse suppliers in our procurement process.

-We have three additional working councils that focus more extensively on implementing diversity and inclusion priorities: the Business Heads Working Council, the Diversity Networks Executive Sponsor Working Council and the Field Leadership Working Council.
+We have three additional working councils that focus more extensively on implementing diversity and inclusion priorities: the Business Heads Working Council, the Diversity Networks Senior Advisor Working Council and the Field Leadership Working Council.
+These working councils support our efforts to enhance our leaders’ cultural competence.

-- The Diversity Networks Executive Sponsor Working Council provides strategic direction and coaching to the leaders of our employee-led Diversity Networks.
+- The Diversity Networks Senior Advisor Working Council provides strategic direction and coaching to the leaders of our employee-led Diversity Networks.

-- The Field Leadership Working Council ensures our diversity and inclusion strategy is successfully executed in our field office locations, where approximately 70% of our employees are based.
+- The Field Leadership Working Council aims to ensure our diversity and inclusion strategy is successfully executed in our field office locations, where approximately 70% of our employees are based.

 In addition to the numerous programs and initiatives we describe in further detail in this section, we have policies that encourage an inclusive culture and protect all employees from workplace harassment and discrimination.
 We use the results of our employee engagement survey, as well as periodic “pulse” surveys and focus groups, to inform our diversity and inclusion strategy and evaluate our progress.
 We also use metrics and analytics to measure, evaluate and act upon programs that impact the success of our people, our most important asset.